 - Using the foam brush, carefully paint your silhouette in the color of your choice.
 You may need to use several layers of paint to cover all traces of white.

 - Dry and mount your painted silhouette to a cardstock backing using clear-drying, acid-free glue.
 Frame.

 - If your subject has long hair, it’s a good idea to put it up.
-Choose a simple hairstyle with little movement, such as a ponytail or bun.
+Choose a simple hairstyle with little movements, such as a ponytail or bun.

 - No one said your subjects had to be human!
 You can also use shapes and photos you find online to create shadow portraits.
 Look for images with clear lines and recognizable shapes.
 Size and print your image, and then follow steps 5-9.